 Sarah Kasbeer is an essayist and fiction writer who lives in New York City.
-Her work has appeared in or is forthcoming from Creative Nonfiction, The Cut, Dissent, Elle, Fanzine, Guernica, Jezebel, Longreads, The Normal School, Vice, and many other places.
+Her work has appeared in Creative Nonfiction, The Cut, Dissent, Elle, Fanzine, Guernica, Jezebel, Longreads, The Normal School, Vice, and many other places.
 Her humor essay "Is It Cancer?" received a notable mention from The Best American Essays 2015—and her first short story, “Artificial Sweetener,” was nominated for a Pushcart Prize in 2018.

 For almost seven years, she has worked as a copywriter for Eileen Fisher, a job she explains to her parents as "what Elaine Benes did for the J. Peterman catalog."
 In addition to covering culture, gender, and health, she is working on a collection of personal and reported essays about animals.
 Send all inquiries and videos of baby elephants being sprayed with hoses to: email@example.com